Concordium/concordium.github.io/source/smart-contracts/references/host-fns.rst

    Get the address of the account that initiated the top-level transaction which lead to triggering the receive function.

-   :param i32 start: Pointer of location to put the address.
+   :param i32 start: Pointer to the location to put the address.

 .. function:: get_receive_sender(start)

    Get the address of the account or contract, triggering the receive function.

-   :param i32 start: Pointer of location to put the address.
+   :param i32 start: Pointer to the location to put the address.

 .. function:: get_receive_self_address(start)

    Get the address of the contract instance, running the receive function.

-   :param i32 start: Pointer of location to put the address.
+   :param i32 start: Pointer to the location to put the address.

 .. function:: get_receive_owner(start)

    Get the address of the account, which created the contract instance.

-   :param i32 start: Pointer of location to put the address.
+   :param i32 start: Pointer to the location to put the address.

 .. function:: get_receive_self_balance() -> i64